Joan Laporta: Criticism

 Laporta's management of the sports sections of the club, especially the basketball section, has been controversial.
 On 2 June 2005, he faced the resignation of five members of the club's board of directors, including Sandro Rosell.
 They accused him of having changed for the worse as a person, having adopted authoritarian traits and harbouring ambitions of power.

 In October 2005, he faced a scandal when his brother-in-law and member of the board of directors in charge of security, Alejandro Echevarría, was revealed to be a member of the Francisco Franco Foundation.
 After several denials by Echevarría and Laporta, contested by documents shown by a former member of the board of directors, Laporta was finally forced to accept Echevarría's resignation.
 Echevarría continued, however, to be close to the club and he organized the security during the celebrations of the 2005–06 La Liga championship.

 Laporta's own political history added to the complications surrounding the Echevarría scandal, as his politics are diametrically opposed to those implied by Echevarría's membership of the Francisco Franco Foundation.
 Laporta is a self-described Catalan nationalist and has been identified on several occasions as supporting the independence of Catalonia from Spain.
 In the early 1990s, he and fellow Catalan politicians Pilar Rahola and Ángel Colom founded the now-defunct Partit per la independencia, which supported Catalan separatism.
 He was also an active participant at the controversial Frankfurt Book Fair of 2007, at which Catalan language and culture were the special featured invitees, but not including other Catalonia-based authors who wrote in other languages, such as Spanish.
 At the fair, Laporta stated that he "hopes that FC Barcelona continues to be a tool to promote the Catalan language and culture" and to the contrary, he would feel obligated "to create the Catalan Republic of Barcelona".

-Another criticism Joan Laporta faced was coming back to his presidential chair in 2021 for FC Barcelona club, which already had big financial issues and its best football player Lionel Messi on the verge of leaving, with promises to turn the situation around and persuade Messi to stay.
+Another criticism Joan Laporta faced was coming back to his presidential chair in 2021 for Barcelona, which already had big financial issues and its best football player Lionel Messi on the verge of leaving, with promises to turn the situation around and persuade Messi to stay.
 He failed the promise, Messi left for another club making some fans angry and upset.
-Messi's exit from Barcelona led to Jaume Llopis, a former member of the Espai Barca Commission, to resign from his post stating that the club and the president did not do their all to keep the Argentine at the club.
+Messi's exit from Barcelona led to Jaume Llopis, a former member of the Espai Barça Commission, to resign from his post stating that the club and the president did not do their all to keep the Argentine at the club.

-Fraud involvement

-According to OK Diario, a leading Spanish investigative newspaper, Laporta would be implicated in a case of fraud of more than EUR 1,000,000 from a Dubai businessman together with a character of dubious reputation, Rayco Garcia Cabrera, who already committed similar crimes by forging contracts from Real Madrid and making false representations in 2015 in Oman and Tanzania.